vimond/replay/plans.md

 Styling passed directly turns off class names?

-# [Playback] state management
+## The player controller

-Consuming playback state and manipulating the playback is handled by a `<PlayerController>` dealing specially with the video stream component.
+Consuming playback state and manipulating the playback is handled by a `<PlayerController>` and is hosting a React context.

+It monitors and manipulates the playback and stream state of the video streamer, which can be placed further down in the rendered element tree.

+All player controls can also be located on any level down in the element tree, and the player controller allows for all of them to connect to receive updates to the playback state, or control the playback.

-# Architecture
+# Some architecture principles

 ## Designing the best separation of concerns